How wholistic care can help young adults step-by-step

 How Wholistic Care Helped Josh…

-The easiest way to introduce how Wholistic Care can help young adults through providing PMSS support is via a little example, so let’s talk about a hypothetical Wholistic Care Client named Josh…
+The easiest way to introduce how Wholistic Care can help young adults through providing Post-Majority Support Services ("PMSS") support is via a little example, so let’s talk about a hypothetical Wholistic Care Client named Josh…

 Josh, a twenty-year-old, is currently in college and lives off-reserve on his own.
-He was in care for four years during his childhood, so is eligible for PMSS support under ISC’s criteria and has expressed an interest in signing up for Wholistic Care’s PMSS program after hearing about it from OCFS.
+He was in care through his childhood, so is eligible for PMSS support under Indigenous Services Canada’s criteria and expressed an interest in signing up for Wholistic Care’s Post-Majority Support Services ("PMSS") program after hearing about it from OCFS.

-After being told of Josh’s interest in PMSS, the Case Manager called Josh and provided a brief description of what PMSS is – stressing that it is free to sign up and is completely voluntary – and asked if Josh would like to meet to discuss it more and see how Wholistic Care can help him.
+After being told of Josh’s interest in receiving PMSS support, a Case Manager called Josh and provided a brief description of what PMSS support involves and how Wholistic Care delivers it – stressing that it's free to sign up and is completely voluntary – and asked if Josh would like to meet to discuss this all a bit more and see how Wholistic Care can help him.

-In the first meeting between Josh and the Case Manager, the Case Manager explained in more detail what PMSS is and that Wholistic Care can provide him with support that’s tailored to his evolving needs for the next six years (until he turns 26).
+In the first meeting between Josh and the Case Manager, the Case Manager explained in more detail what PMSS support involves and that Wholistic Care can provide him with support that’s tailored to his evolving needs for the next six years (until he turns 26).

 Josh was excited about the prospect of receiving support of any kind (something that he’s lacked up until now) and wanted to sign up.
 So, the Case Manager reviewed the Wholistic Care Contract and the Wholistic Care Enrolment Consent Form with him.
 These two documents lay out the terms of Wholistic Care’s PMSS program and the rules that Josh must adhere to (e.g., attending meetings with the Case Manager when asked, being respectful of the Case Manager, etc.).